nawar-hisso/node-bundler/README.md

 # Node Bundler for ERC-4337 UserOperations

 This project is a Node.js application implementing a bundler for Ethereum Account Abstraction (ERC-4337).
-The bundler enables efficient processing of UserOperations, adhering to the ERC-4337 standard.
+This simple bundler enables efficient processing of UserOperations.

 ## Features